 Want to make the switch to a cleaner and efficient commute with an electric vehicle but don’t know where to start?
 We’ve got you covered.

 When you ride DART Rail, you are traveling on one of our 163 electric-powered light rail vehicles.
 DART operates seven battery-electric Proterra buses on Route 749, which serves the Stemmons Corridor and Design District.
-And DART operates and maintains four battery-electric Dallas Streetcar vehicles for the city of Dallas, connecting Eddie Bernice Johnson Union Station to the Bishop Arts District with several stop in between.
+And DART operates and maintains four battery-electric Dallas Streetcar vehicles for the city of Dallas, connecting Eddie Bernice Johnson Union Station to the Bishop Arts District with several stops in between.

 But you thought we meant electric cars?
 We have you covered there, too.
 Next week, DART is participating in National Drive Electric Week in conjunction with the Dallas-Fort Worth Clean Cities Coalition.